Select an OCR site

-More information is available on the Entry rules and Making qualification entries via A2C or Interchange pages.
+More information is available within the entry codes booklet and on the Entry rules and A2C or Interchange entry pages.

 In addition, you will need to make test unit entries for timetabled tests.

-Once you've made qualification entries, test unit entries for timetabled exams (including computer-based testing) must be made by the relevant test entry deadline for the series.
+Once you've made qualification entries, you must make test unit entries for timetabled exams (including on-screen tests) by the test entry deadline for the series.